“We are not human beings having a spiritual experience; we are spiritual beings having a human experience." - Pierre Teilhard de Chardin

-When you know there is a lot more to you than a body and a thinking mind, but you don’t know how to access that deeper part, you end up struggling between.
-And what a long journey “in between” was for me.
+When you know there is a lot more to you than a body and a thinking mind, but you don’t know how to access that deeper part, you end up struggling in between them.
+And what a long journey “in between” it was for me.

 Going back to the question, I must say that the answer is so paradoxical that even reflecting on it leads to a belief that you are someone with a body on a trip to the land of fitness and health.
-In other words, you start thinking of yourself as a psychological being with a physical body and believe that once you become fit and healthy you will achieve joy and happiness, while in reality, those good feelings are only transitory because they’re still based on external things.
+In other words, you start thinking of yourself as a psychological being with a physical body, and you believe that once you become fit and healthy you will achieve joy and happiness.
+In reality, those good feelings are only transitory because they’re still based on external things.
 You live as a physical being trying to have a spiritual experience.

-So much of our lives are concerned with the physical reality; we are deeply immersed in the fear of not having what we want, in the pain of not being satisfied with what we have, in passion which creates more and more desires, in the confusion of not knowing the source of our unhappiness, and in search of life’s deeper meaning.
+So much of our lives are concerned with the physical reality.
+We are deeply immersed in the fear of not having what we want, in the pain of not being satisfied with what we have, in passion (which creates more and more desires), in confusion from not knowing the source of our unhappiness, and in search of life’s deeper meaning.

 Before becoming a professional in the world of fitness, I was a fitness enthusiast for more than 20 years.
 This is all part of my “in between” life.
 For the last two years, as I have lived more and more as a spiritual being having a physical experience, I have come to see myself existing in different realities at the same time.
 As a result, life has become so much more interesting, rich, loving, joyful, and peaceful.